CCSL Approved Funding

 7) Third party reimbursements are not accepted by the university.
 For example, if a guest speaker has paid for their travel expenses and then an individual from the group reimburses the guest speaker, that individual cannot claim these expenses for reimbursement.
 The guest speaker must be reimbursed directly from the university for the expenses they incurred.

 8) An honorarium must be paid directly by the university to the individual providing the service.
-Please see section below: “Payment of an honorarium or speaker fee”.
+Please see section below: “Payment of an honorarium, speaker fee or for services rendered by an individual".

 1) If a student group is being reimbursed you do not need to fill in an expense report.
 You must provide by email a scan or photo of high quality of the original, itemized receipt(s) and supporting documentation to show that the group has paid for this expense, including a bank or credit card statement, and/or copy of a Millennium report if paid by an internal account.
 The full name and complete mailing address of the group must be clearly indicated in the email.
 Please send the claim to firstname.lastname@example.org with the project name and/or number included in the subject line of the email.